Schachar-Crosbie-Lab/SwanScorer/README.md

     | swan18 | 18\.
 Enter into conversations and games (control interrupting / intruding) | -3 (Far Below) to 3 (Far Above) |

     </div>

-3. Any additional columns in the spreadsheet, i.e. an identifier, will remain untouched in the spreadsheet

 ### Installation